 into Luton airport.
 There is a good selection

-enjoyable day out and one that fans of most other
+and one that fans of most other clubs look forward

 Once inside the ground, the away end has good views of the action with no obstructing pillars and being elevated above the action.
 The only slight negatives were that the catering consisted of just one small hut which looked like it would run out of food pretty quickly (selling steak slice pasties for £3.50) and the toilets which are medium sized but lack sinks, instead providing sanitary spray to wipe your hands.